steverafferty/leadconduit-integrations/index.md

 The main data structure for lead data is conventionally named `vars` in these functions (see also: the Key Concepts section “Vars, Appended Data, and “The Snowball””).

-Integrations never directly add to or change the attributes of the `vars` object (in fact they are given only a copy of `vars`, so if they did change it, those changes would be lost).
-Instead, the LeadConduit handler manages adding data to it (aka building up “the snowball”), using the objects returned by `response()` and `handle()`, as described in previous sections.
+Integrations never directly mutate the `vars` object.
+Indeed, integrations are given a copy of `vars`, so any changes made to the object would be lost.
+The LeadConduit handler manages adding data to the `vars` object (aka building up “the snowball”), using the data returned by `response()` and `handle()` (as described in previous sections).
+The one exception here is with `vars.credential`.
+The handler compares the credential after the integration is finished and, if the credential has changed, saves it.

 That leaves the single thing `vars` is used for in integrations: using the data it contains.
 This nearly always comes from the `lead` attribute, which itself contains all the fields that define the lead being handled (`email`, `first_name`, etc.).
 In an integration, those are fully referenced as, for example, `vars.lead.email`, `vars.lead.first_name`, etc.